postmanlabs/labs-docs/src/pages/docs/reports/team-details-reports.md

 ## Team activity

-The **Team activity** report provides more detail on your team members' activity, including:
+The **Team activity** report gives more detail on your team members' activity, including:

 * **Total team members** - The current number of user accounts in the team.
 * **Active members over time** - The number of team members who used Postman at least once on that day.